lamegaton/Machine-Learning-and-AI-Notes/Statistical Methods/Linear Models/regressionModels.md

 In linear regression, we want to find a line to fit the direction of the data points.

 # Logistic Regression
 Logistic regression predict or classify true or false instead of drawing a line to predict continuous trend in linear regression.
-It use propability.
+It use probability.
 The logistic regression model predicts the class label of a sample by first computing the dot product of the feature vector and the weight vector.

 <div style="text-align:center;">
   <img src="image-5.png" height="50">